Justin04242006/ENGL_299_Essay_Project_Repository/AI_environment_essay.md

 However, many might argue that this solution is much less water efficient overall than cooling methods that solely use air.
 Indeed, air conditioning methods, by definition, have zero water withdrawal footprint, while the method of circulating lake water through the datacenter has high withdrawal footprint.
 However, the high water withdrawal efficiency of air conditioning systems comes at the cost of significantly higher energy consumption.
-As the article "“Design of a New Integrated Air-Water Cooling Method to Improve Energy Use in Data Centers" explains,
+The article “Design of a New Integrated Air-Water Cooling Method to Improve Energy Use in Data Centers" explains the reason for this trade-off.
 >"In air-cooled data centers, the energy consumption required to maintain normal equipment operation through cooling systems typically accounts for over 40% of the total energy consumption of the data center.
 The inefficiency of air-cooling not only limits the development of data centers but also results in significant energy wastage" (Jia et al. 2024).
 This quotation illustrates a tension between energy and water footprints of in-room air cooling systems -- cooling systems that circulate air throughout the entire datacenter -- which are more water efficient since they mostly circulate outside air to create a temperature gradient that cools the datacenter.
 However, these air cooling systems are less energy efficient because they must consume higher amounts of energy to circulate large volumes of air in larger data centers.